People urged to destroy these children’s pajamas over burn hazard - NewsBreak

 The Consumer Product Safety Commission said the recall involves two styles of Paper Cape children’s pajamas sold nationwide from November 2018 through November 2022.

 One style of the pajama is a two-piece with long sleeves.
 It was sold in 17 prints and colors.
 The other style is a footless pajama sleeper sold in 16 prints and colors.
-Both styles were sold in children’s sizes 12 months through 12 years.Some Magic Chef air fryers recalled over fire hazard
+Both styles were sold in children’s sizes 12 months through 12 years.CDC warns not to use eye drop brand as it investigates death, infections across 11 states

 The CPSC said “Paper Cape, 100% Pima Cotton, Made in Peru,” the size designation as well as the warning: “wear snug fitting, not flame resistant” is printed on the neck label.
 The side-seam label states “Paper Cape, 100% Pima Cotton, Made in Peru” on the front and has care and washing instructions on the back.